Sebastian Broways

 Why they go together.

-High-quality products are actually cheaper to maintain and grow.
+In my experience, high-quality products tend to be cheaper to maintain and grow.
 When the UX is clear, your support costs go down.
 I’ve done the analysis myself: at one company, I mapped our biggest support requests and made sure we tackled the top five issues in the product.
 Those weren’t glamorous feature launches.
 They were UX fixes and clarity improvements that eliminated thousands of support tickets.

 When the onboarding works, your activation rates go up.
 I’ve built onboarding funnels that transformed revenue for multiple companies, entirely through self-service improvements.
 No ad spend increase, no sales team expansion.
 Just making the product easier to get started with.

 Cutting corners on quality feels efficient in the moment.
 But it creates compounding debt.
 Every confusing screen, every janky interaction, every “we’ll fix it later” decision adds friction that slows you down later.
-The companies that invest in getting it right early move faster in the long run.
+The companies I’ve seen invest in getting it right early tend to move faster in the long run.

 This is the core of what I believe: you can hold yourself to the highest standard of product quality while still being scrappy, intentional with every dollar, and working toward profitability.
 Whether you’ve raised $10M or you’re bootstrapping on nights and weekends, the mentality should be the same.